bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L02/index.md

 ## Printing Something...

+### Downloading

 When looking for an object to print out, I navigated to printables.com and search the phrase "small print."
-Using this search, I surfed to find an object that looked like it fit the given criteria.
+Using this search, I surfed to find an object that looked like it fit the given criteria; No more than 2 by 2 inches, .25 inches tall, and less than an hour and a half print time.

 ![Screenshot](Screenshot%202026-08-31%20102308.png)

 [Download Model Files](small-travel-container-model_files.zip)

+Additionally, I thought the tiny storage container would be a cool and unique build to do.
+Not to mention I could potentially use it for practical use.

+### Preprocessor